 Due to the relatively low level of understanding of parasites in freshwater shrimp farms, the lack of effective treatment may lead to escalating problems.

 According to Indian Journal of Marine science.
 September 1999 “Bacterial and protozoan (Ciliate) diseases of prawn Penaeus indicus (Decapoda: Crustacea)” (page 291 and 294), the drug therapy on the ciliate protozoans (Vorticella) revealed that:

 |Chemical used||Concentration (per liter)||Time taken for the death of cilites Zoothamnium and Vorticella|

 |Malachite green||100 ppm||15 min|

 |Methylene blue||100 ppm||6 h min|

 Obviously, Methylene blue was ineffective in controlling the infection.
 When the ciliates were exposed to these therapeutic chemicals, the trophonts and their oral ciliary disc were found to contract and relax vigorously.
 Formalin treatment leads to detachment of the ciliates from infected shrimp.

 Unfortunately, unlike tests with bacteria (there is no need to put it here), the researchers did not give us any information about the survival rate of the hosts (shrimp) after the treatment.
-Nonetheless, the very idea of treatment let us suppose that it did not affect the shrimp and mortality rate was within acceptable limits (although, in some cases, like Copper sulphate, I start to have some doubts).
+Nonetheless, the very idea of treatment let us suppose that it did not affect the shrimp, and the mortality rate was within acceptable limits (although, in some cases, like Copper sulphate, I start to have some doubts).

-HMnO4 (potassium permanganate or PP)
+HMnO4 (potassium permanganate or PP) vs Vorticella